• The components of the course

 Ongoing debates and discussions

 Debating, discussing and exchanging views and experience on musical careers and teaching will be encouraged throughout the course.
-The groups on the 3-Year Course will be made out of very talented, highly qualified singers and singing instructors, and there will be a lot to learn from one another.
+The groups on the 3-year CVT Singer/Singing Teacher Diploma Course will be made out of very talented, highly qualified singers and singing instructors, and there will be a lot to learn from one another.

 The Course – 1st year